codership/documentation/galeracluster/source/kb/trouble/index.rst

       There may be times in which a cluster will stall when an ``ALTER`` statement is executed on an unused table.

+   .. rst-class:: rubric-2 list-sub-header
+   .. rubric:: :doc:`auto-increment-multiples`

+   .. rst-class:: list-stats

+      Length: 876 words; Published: October 22, 2019; Topic: SQL & Syntax Errors

+   .. rst-class:: list-abstract

+      Tables with key columns that use the AUTO_INCREMENT attribute are incrementing values by more than one.

 .. container:: list-col2

    .. rst-class:: rubric-2 list-sub-header